nathanWhitney/oss-repo-template/labs/lab_03/report.md

 Gource: https://github.com/vandek5/oss-repo-template/blob/master/labs/lab-03/gource.mp4

 What I noticed about the differences between the gitstats' results vs the results we found on our own was as follows.

-The number of lines was always different with the smallest difference being 3 and the largest being in the thousands.
+The number of lines was always different with the smallest difference being 3 and the largest being in the thousands.\
-The number of authors was often different with the likely reason for that being duplicate authors (as noted by one of my tablemates in their AutoPR writeup).
+The number of authors was often different with the likely reason for that being duplicate authors (as noted by one of my tablemates in their AutoPR writeup).\
+The first and last commit seem to line up which makes sense as those should be fairly set in stone. \
+Overall I think the close reading version is slightly better due to duplicate authors showing up (which could add some confusion) but both seem to be viable solutions, with one being a lot faster.\